DougAnderson444/fill-width/README.md

 # Svelte Fill Width

 Use to fill the width of an HTML Element.
+No matter what size the font is, it will always fill the width of the given container.

 ## Use